whowechina/geki_pico/README.md

 * Steps
   1. Install the lever to the bottom part, using M3\*8mm screws.
   2. Wire (solder) the ToF sensors to the main PCB, each needs 4 wires.
+     If you're using an older PCB that only supports one sensor on each side, you can manually wire the secondary sensor.
+The secondary sensor uses the same SDA, SCL and GND pins as the primary sensor, but the VCC pin should be directly connected to the pins of the Pico, GP7 is for the right secondary sensor, GP9 is for the left secondary sensor.
   3. Use VHB tape to fix the ToF sensors on the ToF seats on the bottom part.
   4. Wire (solder) the speakers to the main PCB, each needs 2 wires.
   5. Use VHB tape to fix the speakers on the floor of the bottom part.